gondsm/crossword_generator/readme.md

 Usage
 ---

-For now (until I implement argparsing), all you have to do is run the script on a folder where a "words.txt" file with one word per line exists.
+All you have to do is run the script on a folder where a "words.txt" file with one word per line exists.
 I recommend using the aforementioned lists!
+Run `./crossword_generator -h` to see all available options.